PHALANGES OF THE FOOT ANATOMY

 Characteristics

-• Form the tips of the toes
+• Form the tips of your toes

 • Head features a trochlear surface for articulation with the middle phalanges